 These are the only ones worth worrying about.
-In fact, if there is more than one option on offer, then, generally, only one is worth considering: the others offer too little - or even too much - wait time at the station.
-There are a few more, but at line speeds beyond even the dreams of HS2 Ltd. (The next one is 20tph, with a line speed of 294mph!)
+In fact, if there is more than one option on offer, then, generally, only one is worth considering: the others offer too little - or even too much - wait time at the

 Note that the values in the above table are the only speeds at which it is sensible or even possible to operate a High (or Medium) Speed Railway.
 I call them the Sweet-Speeds.
-In other words, there is no unfettered free choice of line speed for a HS railway, only those few sweet-speeds are available.
+In other words, there is no unfettered free choice of line speed for a HS railway, only those few Sweet-Speeds are available.
 Overtaking is possible for any line speed whatever, but very, very few speeds give a viable timetable.